jovankoledin/jovankoledin.github.io/index.md

-Thoughts on engineering and everything else
+A place to expand on the things I am learning.
+Common topics might be: Engineering and Economics